akkartik/mu/vocabulary.md

 All text-mode screen primitives require a screen object, which can be either the real screen on the computer or a fake screen for tests.

-The real screen on the Mu computer can currently display only ASCII characters, though it's easy to import more of the font.
+The real screen on the Mu computer can currently display a subset of Unicode.
 There is only one font, and it's mostly fixed-width, with graphemes being either 8 or 16 pixels wide.

 - `draw-grapheme`: draws a single grapheme at a given coordinate, with given foreground and background colors.